 The dplace command binds processes to specified CPUs in a round-robin fashion.
 Once bound to a process, they do not migrate. dplace numbering is done in the context of the current CPU memory set.
-See Chapter 4, "Monitoring Tools" on page 25 for details about dplace.
+See Chapter 4, "Monitoring Tools" on page 23 for details about dplace.

-The taskset command restricts execution to the listed set of CPUs; however, processes are still free to move among listed CPUs.
+The taskset(1) command and the numactl(8) command restrict execution to the listed set of CPUs.
+Processes are still free to move among listed CPUs.